 “What’s wrong then?
 You’re obviously distracted.”

-I switch to scratching his back lightly and he preens under my touch, reaching his hands behind him to skim them along my thighs.
+I switch to scratching his back lightly and he preens under my touch, reaching his hands behind him to skim along my thighs.

 “It’s nothing,” he claims.